mananupd2590/snap-finance-analytics/TASK-3/README.md

 ---

-This SQL-first approach made it easy to clean, transform, and structure the data before doing any visualization in Python.
+This SQL-first approach made it easy to clean, transform, and structure the data.